AmiJoba22/RateMD-Datapipe/README.md

       - Due to the size of the data (2.2 million records), the script extracted the data to a temporary storage (Azure blob container) in chunks (100k records at a time).
  - Clean, Reformat, and Transform:
       - The Python script will clean data by identifying missing and inconsistent fields
-      - We can also identify the average, minimum, maximum, and total number of doctor ratings per specific field.
+      - The cleaned data will help us query the average, minimum, maximum, and total number of doctor ratings per specific field.
  - Data Warehouse Loading:
       - Data is loaded and stored into the data warehouse